-b.
-Anyone denied employment based on the background check made through a private vendor is afforded certain rights under the Fair Credit Reporting Act (FCRA).
-The HR office will coordinate the notification of the decision with the vendor and provide the appropriate notification to the finalist/employee.
+- week.
+If the challenge results in no changes in the background record or changes which do not cause the employment decision to be changed, the LRSC decision on employment for this individual is final. - b.
+Anyone denied employment based on the criminal history check made through a licensed vendor is afforded certain rights under the Fair Credit Reporting Act (FCRA).
+The HR Director will provide the appropriate notification to the finalist/employee.